Hispanic and Latino Americans in politics: Media

-In a study conducted by Political Scientists, Sergio I. Garcia-Rios and Matt A. Barreto, it was found that Univision and other Spanish language news outlets, created a pan ethnic identity amongst Latinos, which motivated them to vote in a historically large number in the 2012 presidential election.
+In a study conducted by political scientists Sergio I. Garcia-Rios and Matt A. Barreto, it was found that Univision and other Spanish-language news outlets, created a pan-ethnic identity among Latinos, which motivated them to vote in a historically large number in the 2012 presidential election.
 Since immigration was a main debate topic during election season, Latinos were reminded of their immigrant identity even as U.S. citizens.
-Spanish news media influencers, such as Jorge Ramos, Maria Elena Salinas, and Pilar Marero, made frequent announcements to the Latino community, reporting the immigration issues that were at stake if they didn't vote.
+Spanish news media influencers, such as Jorge Ramos, Maria Elena Salinas, and Pilar Marero, made frequent announcements to the Latino community, reporting the immigration issues that were at stake if they did not vote.
 In culmination, these factors motivated Latinos to vote.

 In another study, Swiss academic, Felix Oberholzer-Gee and American economist, Joel Waldfogel, tried to find whether general Spanish language television networks increase Latino voter turnout.
 Their results were significant, indicating that the presence of Spanish language television networks like Univision, can increase civic engagement among Latinos.